justinwoo/md2sht/example/input.md

            → (c : k′ → Set) → (c (keq (λ t → t) a) → c b)
            → a ≅′ b
 ```

+Testing the hard new lines.
+You know, some people like to press enter to align
+their text.
+And line breaks might be in weird places.